xeraa/elastic-docker/rolling_upgrade/readme.md

 # Check the upgrade assistant

-# Don't set to none since Kibana wants to create indices when starting up with 7
+# Do not set to none since Kibana wants to create indices when starting up with 7
 PUT _cluster/settings
 {
   "transient": {